Stoa

 A stoa (/ˈstoʊə/; plural, stoas, stoai, or stoae /ˈstoʊ.iː/), in ancient Greek architecture, is a covered walkway or portico, commonly for public use.
-Early stoas were open at the entrance with columns, usually of the Doric order, lining the side of the building; they created a safe, enveloping, protective atmosphere.
+Early stoas were open at the entrance with columns, usually of the Doric order, lining the side of a building; they created a safe, enveloping, protective atmosphere.

+This, an "open-fronted shelter with a lean-to roof", is the meaning in modern usage, but in fact the ancient Greeks "made no clear distinction in their speech" between these and large enclosed rooms with similar functions.

-Later examples were built as two stories, and incorporated inner colonnades usually in the Ionic style, where shops or sometimes offices were located.
+Later examples were built as two storeys, and incorporated inner colonnades usually in the Ionic style, where shops or sometimes offices were located.
 These buildings were open to the public; merchants could sell their goods, artists could display their artwork, and religious gatherings could take place.
 Stoas usually surrounded the marketplaces or agora of large cities and were used as a framing device.

 Other examples were designed to create safe, protective atmospheres which combined useful inside and outside space.
 The name of the Stoic school of philosophy derives from "stoa".